liamtope/MPI-image-restoration/README.md

 When running the program, the file name of the input image should be used as a command line argument.
 No other command line arguments are required.
+An example of the code input and ouput is as follows